Visual Regression Testing#

 Visual test configuration is in playwright.config.ts at the project root.

-including dependencies like jupyter-book, sphinx-exercise, etc.
+checkout dance and dependencies like jupyter-book, sphinx-exercise,